DanielE-J/Pancake-palace/README.md

 ### Menu

 * A menu page with an abstract picture that shows you what you can order.
-* Menu that has diffrent options ranging from Buffé to swedish classics.
+* Menu that has different options ranging from Buffé to swedish classics.

 ![menu](Assets/Readme_images/menupicture.PNG)

 ### About

-* A small text about the family business when we opend how many we served and a greeting
+* A small text about the family business when we opened how many we served and a greeting

 ![about](Assets/Readme_images/resturant.PNG)